 Deploying enterprise apps

-Enterprise apps usually fall into one of two categories: apps that you want to make available to a large number of potential users, and apps that are really only relevant to individuals within your company.
+Enterprise apps usually fall into one of two categories: apps you deploy to users outside of your company (including customers and business partners), and apps you deploy only to users within your company.

-If you want to make your app available to as many people as possible, your best option is to list the app in the Windows Store.
+If you want to make your app available to people outside of your company, your best option is to list the app in the Windows Store.
 In that case, you can follow the regular process for submitting an app.

-If you’re writing a proprietary line-of-business app, it’s likely that you want to deploy it yourself—a process called sideloading.
+If you’re writing a proprietary line-of-business app, it’s likely that you want to deploy it yourself within your copmany—a process called sideloading.
 Sideloaded apps do not need to be published to the Windows Store, and they can be developed without using a registered Windows Store developer account.

 Here are the steps you follow to deploy apps through enterprise sideloading.